liroxdeyamon/enchancement-expanded/README.md

 # Enchancement Expanded
-Unofficial addon for mod Enchancement: https://github.com/MoriyaShiine/enchancement This mod may have ballance issues, feel free to suggest
+Unofficial addon for mod Enchancement: https://github.com/MoriyaShiine/enchancement This mod may have ballance issues

 # New Enchantments
 None cuz i didnt make then yet